jszafran/sqlcommatize/README.md

 Handling large number of records manually becomes very cumbersome quickly.

-`SQL Commatizer` does the tedious work for you.
+`sqlcommatize` does the tedious work for you.

 ## How does it work?
-`SQL Commatizer` is a command-line tool that:
+`sqlcommatize` is a command-line tool that:
 * Reads the content of your clipboard
 * Adds commas (and optionally single quotes) to records
 * Pastes processed records back to clipboard